Download This NTSE Notification. Downloading Link Given At Last

 NTSE 2019-20 Stage 2 Eligiblity Criteria

-Students who qualify the NTSE 2019-20 Stage 1 are eligible for the NTSE 2019-20 Stage 2 Exams which will be conducted on 12 May 2019 (Sunday) in all the states and union territories.
+Students who qualify the NTSE 2019-20 Stage 1 are eligible for the NTSE 2019-20 Stage 2 Exams which will be scheduled on 10 May 2020 (Sunday) in all the states and union territories, conducted by NCERT.

 NTSE 2019-20 Application Form